Mama's Gun

 Mama's Gun is the second studio album by American singer-songwriter Erykah Badu.
 It was released on November 18, 2000, by Motown Records.
 Largely recorded at the Electric Lady Studios in New York City with the collective Soulquarians, the album is a neo soul record predominantly driven by live instruments.
 Writing all its songs, Badu explored themes of love, self-worth, and social equity.

 After giving birth to her son with rapper André 3000 and experiencing writer's block in the aftermath of her debut studio album Baduizm (1997), Badu began writing and recording Mama's Gun in 1999.
 Badu primarily collaborated with drummer Ahmir "Questlove" Thompson, bassist Pino Palladino, pianist James Poyser, trumpeter Roy Hargrove, and producer Jay Dee.
 As the musicians simultaneously contributed to albums recorded by D'Angelo, Common, and Bilal, also at Electric Lady, the artists began collaborating, forming the Soulquarians.
-Consequently, Mama's Gun emerged more sonically eclectic than Baduizm, experimenting with genres such as such as jazz, funk, rock, reggae, and traditional soul.
+Consequently, Mama's Gun emerged more sonically eclectic than Baduizm, experimenting with genres such as jazz, funk, rock, reggae, and traditional soul.
 Badu's songwriting was more direct and honest than the complex and cryptic lyricism of Baduizm, and derived from her own experiences with fame, motherhood, and separation from André 3000.

-On release, Mama's Gun received widespread critical acclaim, mainly for Badu's songwriting and vocal performance, and utilization of live instruments; multiple publications listed it among best albums of 2000.
+On release, Mama's Gun received widespread critical acclaim, mainly for Badu's songwriting and vocal performance, and use of live instruments; multiple publications listed it among best albums of 2000.
 Commercially, it did not replicate the success of its predecessor, debuting at number 11 on the US Billboard 200 with first-week sales of 191,000 units.
 However, it registered the largest first-week sales of Badu's career, and was certified platinum by the Recording Industry Association of America (RIAA) four weeks after release, denoting shipments of one million units in the US.
 The album produced three singles—"Bag Lady", "Didn't Cha Know", and "Cleva".
 "Bag Lady" became Badu's first top-10 hit on the US Billboard Hot 100 by peaking at number six, and earned two nominations at the 43rd Annual Grammy Awards (2001), while "Didn't Cha Know" earned one at the following ceremony.
 Badu further promoted the album with the Mama's Gun World Tour (2001).

 Released during a period of peak creativity in neo soul, Mama's Gun was proclaimed the female counterpart to D'Angelo's Voodoo, regarding both musical style and lyrical themes, by numerous critics.
 The critical acclaim persevered with retrospective commentaries, which credited the album with propelling neo soul and Afrofuturism further into the mainstream, noting its influence on artists such as Beyoncé and Childish Gambino.
 Considered one of Badu's best works, it has also been emphasized as impactful on Badu's career progression, establishing her as an experimental musician and as a touring artist.
 Furthermore, numerous authors and publications have listed Mama's Gun among the best albums of its era and of all time.
 To commemorate its 25th anniversary, Badu embarked on the Mama's Gun '25: The Return of Automatic Slim Tour (2025).